SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

 As a mean to fend off an every-growing HRE threatening France, Cardinal Richaleu came up with a system named [[KBhHIST201RaisonDeEtat]] that promises to be a better system of government.

-	CLAIM:

-  > Had the Habsburg emperors played according to the same rules or understood the emerging world of _raison d'etat,_ they would have seen how well placed they were to achieve what Richelieu feared most-the pre-eminence of Austria and the emergence of the Holy Roman Empire as the dominant power on the Continent

 * HRE Emperor Ferdinand II
 * Practiced the opposite of *raison d'etat*, which means religion + morality > state interest